 Laois derives from the Gaelic territory of Uí Laoighis or the ‘people of Lugaid Laígne’.
 Lugaid is a name which derives from the Celtic God Lugh.

-Laois was originally called ‘Queen’s county’ after Queen Mary who created the county in 1556.
-After the creation of the Irish Free State, it was given its current name.
+Laois was initially called ‘Queen’s County’ after Queen Mary, who created it in 1556.
+It was given its current name after the creation of the Irish Free State.

 Things to do in Laois: Visit the Rock of Dunamase